Hadokane/CI_PP2_HUG/README.md

 17. [w3Schools](https://www.w3schools.com/) - Use for general HTML, CSS & Javascript research and referencing.

 18. [CodePen Article](https://codepen.io/gunnarbittersmann/pen/XpqmgJ?editors=0100) - Provided a reference example of an image fading to grey.
-Used as reference when creating my own "Fade Out" Animation for the "sacrifice" Card.
+Used as a reference when creating my own "Fade Out" Animation for the "sacrifice" Card.

 19. [Valve: Left4Dead](https://www.youtube.com/watch?v=O8IJepb-hlQ) - Death sounds sampled to make the "destroy" card audio heard at the end of this game.